Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). I. Ordered massive star formation in the outer Galaxy: Results

 \subsubsection{ALMA 1.3~mm continuum}

 \autoref{fig:alma} presents the ALMA 1.3~mm dust continuum map of S284-FIR1 with a resolution of 0\farcs{64}$\times$0\farcs{54} (2870~au$\times$2430~au).
 The image reveals compact sources that are sparsely distributed over the field of view.
-We identify cores using the dendrogram algorithm \citep{Rosolowsky08} using parameters of a $4\sigma$ threshold, $1\sigma$ minimum step, and minimum core area of 0.5 beam areas.
-These choices are made to follow the standard methods of the core mass function (CMF) studies of \citet{Cheng18}, \citet{2018ApJ...862..105L}, \citet{2021ApJ...916...45O} and \citet{2024arXiv240304032K}.
-We note that cores are identified in the ALMA images before any primary beam correction is applied, which allows a uniform noise level.
+We identify cores using the {\it astrodendro} algorithm \citep{Rosolowsky08} using parameters of a $4\sigma$ threshold, $1\sigma$ minimum step, and minimum core area of 0.5 beam areas. {These choices represent a reasonable compromise between completeness and the robustness of source identification \citep[e.g.,][]{Cheng18}; this set of parameters are also adopted in a series of core mass function (CMF) studies of \citet{Cheng18}, \citet{2018ApJ...862..105L}, \citet{2021ApJ...916...45O} and \citet{Kinman25}.} We note that cores are identified in the ALMA images before any primary beam correction is applied, which allows a uniform noise level.
 Then final flux and mass estimates are adjusted to account for the primary beam correction, which is relevant near the edge of the mosaic regions.

 The cores are labeled in \autoref{fig:alma}a.
 We estimate core gas masses by assuming their emission arises from optically thin isothermal dust, i.e.,

 where $d$ is the distance, $R_{\rm gd}$ is the gas-to-dust mass ratio, $F_\nu$ is the observed flux density, $B_\nu$ is the Planck function, $T_{d}$ is the dust temperature and $\kappa_\nu$ is the dust opacity at the observed wavelength.
 Following \citet{Cheng18}, we assume a uniform dust temperature of 20~K and adopt $\kappa_{\rm 1.3mm}$ = 0.899~$\rm cm^2\:g^{-1}$ \citep[i.e., from the moderately coagulated thin ice mantle model of][]{Ossenkopf94}.
 We also adopt $R_{\rm gd}=282$, as discussed above.